 Our alumni are actively pursuing their interests in American culture and history through the work they take up upon graduation.
 Here are some of the things people are doing with their AMST degrees.

 Natasha Ball, Bachelor of Arts in American Studies (Dec.
 2005).
 Tasha is a jack of all trades when it comes to writing and publishing.
 She is the blogger behind Tasha Does Tulsa, was the Managing Editor of This Land Press and, most recently, helped launch and run The Tulsa Voice alternative paper.
-You can sample her writing in This Land Magazine, The Urban Tulsa, The Tulsa Voice, and other local venues as well as national outlets like The Believer, which will be publishing Tasha’s article on Branson, Mo, later in 2015.
-She’s living proof that writing does pay!
+You can sample her writing in This Land Magazine, The Urban Tulsa, The Tulsa Voice, and other local venues as well as national outlets like The Believer.
+She’s living proof that writing pays!

 The level of writing and research instruction I found in the American Studies program at Oklahoma State gave me the confidence to walk into a local newspaper office after graduation and ask for a job as its assistant editor. . . .
 If I had chosen a degree without the multidisciplinary focus American Studies offers, I might not have had the skills or courage to build by own multimedia company which, by my 26th birthday, will have seen its hub, the blog TashaDoesTulsa.com, be named to the 2009 class of the Hot 100 of Tulsa’s movers and shakers by Urban Tulsa Magazine, or have been honored in its 2009 Absolute Best of Tulsa awards as a top Tulsa blogger.